pcdworks/website-ng/content/services/design-engineering-services.md

 prototyping the final design, prototype-to-production planning, production, and finally testing again.

 No doubt, the best way to test a theory is to see it in action.
-That's why we're committed to getting physical fast and testing to validate.
+That's why we're committed to getting physical fast and extensive testing to validation.

 </template>
 </text-image>